Existe aussi en Version Française

 With the hindsight, what look do you take at your career in cinema?
 Did you ever have a keen interest in it, or was it just one more job among many others?
 Has life changed for Westerners living in HK and Asia like you, from what it was in the 80s?

-At the very last, have you kept any photos taken from the sets, featuring you and / or other characters?
+Would you happen to have photos taken from the sets?
 We are very much in demand of any document about the films of that time.

 Have you kept a full record of your film appearences?